-- 8. After assembling the RPAS, the pilot will perform a range test before the first flight. - 9.
+- 8. Before each flight, every pilot must perform a very meticulous inspection of their RPAS and assure that the RPAS fail-safe settings are active.
+It is mandatory to each pilot to have Fail safe setup and tested to have RPAS crashed in the few seconds - 9.
 All models, including electric powered models, will be restrained before being armed or started in the designated startup areas. - 10.
-See diagrams below for flying area, including any no-fly zones, a description or depiction of the flight line, safety line, runways, taxiways, and any other pertinent flying area demarcation. - a.
-No flying over adjacent road or nearby structures, these are in the NO-fly zone. - b.
-Must remain 30m from the road or structures. - c.
-No flying is permitted during grass cutting and field maintenance. - 11.
+See map/diagram for Flying area, including any no-fly zones, a description or depiction of the flight line, safety line, runways, taxiways, and any other pertinent flying area demarcation. - 11.
 The following are the site take-off, approach, landing and recovery procedures: - a.
 Pilots, or their spotter, shall call out all model movements. - b.
 Hand launching and bungee launching shall be done in agreement with any pilots flying normally off to one side of the pilot stations/dock. - c.
 Pilots shall take off into the prevailing winds, or otherwise in agreement with all pilots flying. - d.
 No person shall proceed past abeam the pilot stations without permission of other pilots flying. - e.
 The recovery of downed models in the flying area shall not be done without the agreement of all pilots flying.
 Thereafter no new models may take-off until the downed model is recovered.
 No flying directly over the recovery crew.